 Despite my love for this perfect food, I never really eat eggs for dinner — only breakfast.
 Occasionally, I’ll make a scramble for dinner or maybe my chicken curry egg bake, but never a frittata.
 This is mainly because I never had a good oven-proof skillet that wouldn’t end of sticking like crazy before.
 Luckily, I now have a handy cast iron skillet that I absolutely love.
 The really wonderful thing about it is that it’s virtually invincible and will outlive me.
 I love that.
 Why did I wait so long to get a cast iron skillet?

-Anyway, I’ve been cooking with my cast iron skillet religiously since receiving it, but this was my first frittata I made in it.
+Anyway, I’ve been cooking with my cast iron skillet religiously since getting it, but this was my first frittata I made in it.
 The pan did not disappoint (no sticking!) and neither did the frittata.

 Sausage Bacon Squash Frittata

-- 3 slices quality pork bacon, chopped
+- 3 slices good-quality pork bacon, chopped

 - 1 lb bulk chicken sausage (bulk pork sausage works too)

 - 1/2 cup yellow onion, sliced into thin half moons

 - 1 10 oz bag frozen butternut squash

 - 2 Tbsp fresh chopped basil

 - Add chopped bacon to a medium-sized oven-proof skillet over medium heat.
 Saute a few minutes, until bacon is cooked through.
 Then, add the yellow onion.
 Continue to saute a couple minutes.
 Then, add the chicken sausage and break up the meat with a spatula.